 1. Achieve - Please complete an Achieve for this week, and last weeks Achieve if you didn't do it last week.

-2. Sketchbook - Complete your sketchbooks for last week and this week on animals for a total of 4 pages.
+2. Sketchbook - Complete your sketchbooks for last week and this week on Human Form for a total of 4 pages.
 Sketchbooks will be checked Friday.